Email offers the highest and most measurable ROI (return on investment) of all types of marketing.

 Email list growth

-Grow your email lists and sales with sign-up tools for Facebook pages and websites, as well as restaurant signage or receipts that enable mobile texting or scanning to join.
+Grow your email lists and sales with sign-up tools for Facebook pages and websites, as well as signage or receipts that enable mobile texting or scanning to join.

 Your group or franchise should be able to track success at both the local and network level through an easy-to-use dashboard.